ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 order: 30
 ---

-# Rich-text editor component for React
+# Rich text editor component for React

 [![npm version](https://badge.fury.io/js/%40ckeditor%2Fckeditor5-react.svg)](https://www.npmjs.com/package/@ckeditor/ckeditor5-react)

 CKEditor 5 consists of {@link builds/guides/overview ready-to-use editor builds} and {@link framework/guides/overview CKEditor 5 Framework} upon which the builds are based.

-The easiest way to use CKEditor 5 in your React application is by choosing one of the {@link builds/guides/overview#available-builds rich-text editor builds}.
+The easiest way to use CKEditor 5 in your React application is by choosing one of the {@link builds/guides/overview#available-builds rich text editor builds}.
 Additionally, it is also possible to integrate [CKEditor 5 built from source](#integrating-ckeditor-5-from-source) into your application .

 ## Quick start

-Install the [CKEditor 5 rich-text editor component for React](https://www.npmjs.com/package/@ckeditor/ckeditor5-react) and the build of your choice.
+Install the [CKEditor 5 rich text editor component for React](https://www.npmjs.com/package/@ckeditor/ckeditor5-react) and the build of your choice.

 Assuming that you picked [`@ckeditor/ckeditor5-build-classic`](https://www.npmjs.com/package/@ckeditor/ckeditor5-build-classic):